MultiAgentLearning/playground/GettingStarted.md

 pip install -r requirements.txt
 ```

-Once complete you can run a couple different game types.
+After completing that step, you can play the game by running any of the following examples.

 Free-For-All (FFA)